Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: CEPS data fitting results

+We estimate (\ref{second stage equation}) and confirm the presence of a positive peer effect from students who did well in elementary school.
+We refer to students who did well in elementary school as ``good students'' and students who did not do well in elementary school as ``disruptive peers'' therein.
+Note that since class quantile is a continuous measure, there is a spectrum of ``good students'' and ``disruptive peers'', we use these two terms for easier reference.

-We estimate Eq(\ref{second stage equation}) and confirm the presence of positive peer effect from `good students' (students who did well in elementary school).
-In particular, if student $i$'s friends' weighted average 6th-grade class quantile improves by 10\%, his 8th-grade cognitive ability test score improves by 0.1082 on a scale of 5, or equivalently, 13\% of standard deviation.
+Our estimation result of (\ref{second stage equation}) shows that if student $i$'s friends' weighted average 6th-grade class quantile improves by 10\%, his 8th-grade cognitive ability test score improves by 0.1082 on a scale of 5, or equivalently, 13\% of standard deviation.
 To put it more concretely, the average cognitive test score is 0.3608 which lands the student at the 43rd quantile of the score distribution (the score distribution is left-skewed).
 An 0.1082 increase in cognitive test score improves the student's ranking from 43rd quantile to 51st quantile.
-In Table \ref{regression result full}, we show four specifications' results.
+In Table \ref{regression result full}, we show six specifications' results.
+One, Linear-in-means model without classroom random effect; two, Linear-in-means model with classroom random effect; three, Instrumental variable without classroom random effect; four, Instrumental variable with classroom random effect; five, Instrumental variable with classroom-level controls; six, Instrumental variable with classroom-level controls and classroom-level random effect.